trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 to the TriBITS system or are likely to be used across many independent TriBITS repositories.
-The goal of maintaining a few of these in the later case under TriBITS is to enforce conformity in case these independent repositories are combined into a single metra-project.
+The goal of maintaining a few of these in the later case under TriBITS is to enforce conformity in case these independent repositories are combined into a single meta-project.

 The standard TriBITS TPLs are contained under the directory::